Lobster Tail Recipe

 - This lobster meat is great as is or on top of salads.

 - The butter and garlic add a great flavor.
+The garlic butter is quick and easy.

-- It is suitable for many diets.
+- It is suitable for many diets and lifestyles.

 Ingredients & Substitutions

 Use thawed lobster tails.
 If you only have frozen, completely thaw first.
+Do not attempt to broil from frozen.
+If possible, the more fresh, the better.

 Melted butter adds the perfect flavor to lobster.
 For dairy free, use dairy free butter.
 In addition, melted ghee can be used.